universe-10th/chasqui/README.md

 connection with `NewAttendant`, as in the case for custom dispatchers.
 Then, `client.Start` must be called, and also the channels must be provided.

-Alternatively, `chasqui.NewBasicClient` wraps the connection and also creates the channels.
+Alternatively, `chasqui.NewClient` wraps the connection and also creates the channels.

 Then, a lifecycle goroutine can be defined around the just-created attendant, or a similar funneling approach, ivolving implementing this interface:

    ```
-   type BasicClientFunnel interface {
+   type ClientFunnel interface {
 	   Started(*Attendant)
 	   MessageArrived(*Attendant, Message)
 	   MessageThrottled(*Attendant, Message, time.Time, time.Duration)